tlemane/kmtricks/README.md

 kmtricks is a modular tool suite for counting kmers, and constructing Bloom filters or kmer matrices, for large collections of sequencing data.

+## Rationale

+kmtricks is optimized for the analysis of **multiple FASTA/FASTQ** files.
+It features:
+ * Fast **k-mer matrix** construction
+ * Fast **Bloom filters** construction
+ * **Rescues low-abundance k-mers** when they are seen in multiple samples

+Note: for counting single file, kmtricks works but is slightly slower than a traditional k-mer counter (e.g. KMC).
+It is really optimized for merging count information across multiple samples, which traditional k-mer counters cannot do.

 ## Overview

 **Input**: a set of read sets in FASTA or FASTQ format, gzipped or not.